Cataplexy: This is a symptom of cataplexy includes a loss of muscle tone that leads to feelings of weakness and a loss of voluntary muscle control.

 Parasomnias: These are abnormal behaviors that occur during sleep that interrupt sleep and can result in injury, insomnia, and/or excessive daytime sleepiness.

 Polysomnography: This is a test that records sleep architecture (such as the amount of NREM and REM sleep, number of arousals) and a variety of body functions during sleep, including breathing patterns, heart rhythms, and limb movements.
+It is most commonly done to evaluate for sleep apnea.

 Progressive muscle relaxation (PMR): This is a relaxation method that involves tensing and relaxing muscles of the body in a given order, ultimately to achieve relaxation of the whole body.
 It is useful in some cases of insomnia.